theothertomelliott/theothertomelliott.github.io/_posts/2015-08-11-how-to-communicate-between-ios-and-watchos2.md

          * If this device can support a WatchConnectivity session,
          * obtain a session and activate.
          *
+         * It isn't usually recommended to put this in viewDidLoad,
+         * we're only doing it here to keep the app simple *
          * Note: Even though we won't be receiving messages in the View Controller,
          * we still need to supply a delegate to activate the session */